hpcleuven/VscDocumentation/source/compute/software/installing_software/r_devtools.rst

   The devtools package is **not** included in "-bare" R modules, e.g. R/4.0.2-foss-2018a-bare.

-Installing in a conda environment
+Installing in a Conda environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using conda to manage your R packages, you should first install
+If you are using Conda to manage your R packages, you should first install
-devtools in your conda environment.
+devtools in your Conda environment.
 The following steps assume that you
-already have a conda environment named "science".
-If you do not yet have
+already have a Conda environment named "science".
+If you do not yet have one,
-a conda environment, First create a :ref:`conda environment<r_package_management_conda>`.
+first create :ref:`such a Conda environment <r_package_management_conda>`.
-In the following example, it is assumed that your miniconda environment is installed in ``$VSC_DATA/miniconda3``.
+In the following example, it is assumed that your Conda environment is
+installed in ``$VSC_DATA/conda_envs``.

 .. code-block:: bash

-   $ # Activate your conda environment and install devtools
+   $ # Activate your Conda environment and install devtools
    $ source activate science
    $ conda install -c conda-forge r-devtools
    $ # Launch R